The 2025 application review process

 Step 3 – Consultation

-A discussion between your inspector and an Adventure RMS consulting inspector to consider the outcome of the core review and what should follow it.
-It will consider any areas in which the inspector is yet to be satisfied and how they might most effectively consider these further during the continuation review which follows.
+A conversation between your inspector and an Adventure RMS consulting inspector to review the results of the core review and plan the next steps.
+It will consider any unresolved areas and explore how these can be effectively examined during the subsequent continuation review.

 Step 4 – Continuation review

-This step can take some time, up to 22 days, and may involve the inspector in several interactions with people in your organisation.
+This step can take some time (up to 22 days) and may involve multiple interactions between the inspector and members of your organisation.

 Sharing information & observations (chat!)